p12tic/simple-http-file-server/README.md

 Information
 ===========

-This is a simple python HTTP server which supports uploads.
+This is a simple python HTTP multithreaded server which supports uploads.
 Doing GET path/to/file will return the content of path relative to the current directory the server was started from.
 Doing PUT path/to/file will upload a file to the path relative to the current directory.
 Any existing directories are automatically created.
 PUT fails if the given path identifies an existing directory or creating needed directories would overwrite an existing file.

+The server supports serving multiple streams concurrently.
+This is useful if the server will serve many concurrent large streams over slow connection

 Usage
 =====